Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: HI Local Timescale Results

 For the low-mass and medium-mass samples, there is no significant correlation between the \hi velocity dispersion and the star formation activity in any time bin.
 The high-mass sample is similar to the full spatial sample with a correlation between the current velocity dispersion and the star formation in the oldest time-bin.
 As seen in Figure~\ref{sfrvhi_8.7}, the high-mass sub-sample contains both a large number of regions with velocity dispersions below 12 km s$^{-1}$ and historically low SFR below 0.002 M$_\odot$ yr$^{-1}$ and a significant number of regions with high historical SFRs and high current velocity dispersions.
 The correlation is much stronger for the high-mass sub-sample as NGC~3738 and NGC~5253 are two of the four galaxies in the sub-sample.

 Across all three mass sub-samples, the \hi energy surface density shows signs of the 100–500 Myr correlation timescale identified in the full spatial sample.
-For the low-mass sub-sample, indications of a specific correlation timescale are the weakest.
-While the correlation coefficients peak at 200-500~Myr time bin, these peaks are not prominent except for $\Sigma_{HI}$ measured from the \hi moment maps (see Figure \ref{boot_rs_cen_low_mass}).
-For the medium-mass sub-sample, there is a clearer peak in the correlation at 100-200 Myr (see Figure \ref{boot_rs_cen_mid_mass}).
-This is consistent with Papers I and II, as all the galaxies (except UGC 9128) analyzed previously fall within this mass range.
+For the low-mass sub-sample, indications of a specific correlation timescale are the weakest with the $\rho$ ranging between 0.21 and 0.41 across all time bins for both $\Sigma_{HI}$ measured from Gaussian superprofile fit and from the \hi wings.
+While the correlation coefficient is the highest at 200-500~Myr time bin, the lower bound of the correlation is well below 0.4 with $\rho\simeq$0.34 and accounting for the uncertainties the correlation is nearly flat.
+The correlation is stronger ($\rho=$0.52) for the $\Sigma_{HI}$ measured from the \hi moment maps (figure \ref{boot_rs_mass}, in blue).
+For the medium-mass sub-sample, the strongest correlation is at 100-200 Myr (see Figure \ref{boot_rs_mass}, in green ) for $\Sigma_{HI}$ measured from Gaussian superprofile ($\rho=$0.45) and the moment maps ($\rho=$0.51).
+This is consistent with \citetalias{LCH_2022,LCH_2023}, as all the galaxies (except UGC 9128) analyzed previously fall within this mass range.
 For the high-mass sub-sample, the correlation timescale broadens and shifts to longer timescales.
-The correlation timescale stretched to all time bins with t$\geq100$~Myr (see Figure \ref{boot_rs_cen_high_mass}).
+The strongest correlation timescale is with the last two time bins (figure \ref{boot_rs_mass}, in orange).
 Similar to the velocity dispersion correlation, the \hi energy surface density correlations are impacted by the inclusion of NGC~3738 and NGC~5253 in the high-mass sample because of the small number of galaxies in this sub-sample.

-For the sSFR sub-samples, the low sSFR sub-sample velocity dispersion correlations follow the same trends in as seen for the full sample (see Figure \ref{boot_rs_cen_full}a).
-In Figure~\ref{boot_rs_cen_low_ssfr} there is no clear preferred correlation timescale from the SFR and \hi energy surface density correlations.
-There is a slightly stronger correlation at t$\geq$100 Myr compared to the shorter timescales.
-The correlation is nearly completely flat, except a notable dip at 25-50 Myr ago.
+For the sSFR sub-samples, The correlation plots in Figure~\ref{boot_rs_ssfr} are mostly flat.
+For the low sSFR sub-sample velocity dispersion correlations follow the same trends in as seen for the full sample (see Figure \ref{boot_rs_cen_full}a).
+In Figure~\ref{boot_rs_ssfr} (blue solid line) there is a stronger correlation between the SFR and \hi energy surface density at t$\geq$100 Myr compared to the shorter timescales {and there a dip in the correlation at 25-50~Myr ago}.
+Noticeably, for the low-sSFR sample, like the high-mass sample, there is a strong correlation with the oldest time bin representing the majority of the galaxies' lifetime.
 Excluding NGC~3738 and NGC~5253 from this sample has a small impact on the \hi energy surface density flattening out the correlation even further.